-What is Panretin (alitretinoin topical)?
+What is Panretin?

-Alitretinoin topical may also be used for purposes not listed in this medication guide.
+Panretin may also be used for purposes not listed in this medication guide.

-How should I use Panretin (alitretinoin topical)?
+How should I use Panretin?

 Wash your hands before and after using this medicine, unless you are treating skin areas on your hands.

+Allow the gel to dry for 3 to 5 minutes before covering treated skin with clothing.
 Do not cover the treated skin area with a bandage unless your doctor tells you to.